Stainless Steel Rolex Watches

 Launched in 1953 and an immediate success, it wasn’t long before the first gold examples put in an appearance.
 But it is that timeless design in all steel that tops most fans’ wish lists.

-During its lifespan, there have been a slew of different references, with the usual minute variations in each that can add significant premiums depending on their relative scarcity.
-It is possible to spend incredible amounts on the rarest versions but, with the scale of Rolex’s output, the sheer number of Subs available to buy on the pre-owned market has kept their buy in price surprisingly attainable.
+During its lifespan, there have been a slew of different references.
+Each with the usual minute variations that can add significant premiums depending on their relative scarcity.
+It is possible to spend incredible amounts on the rarest versions.
+But, with the scale of Rolex’s output, the sheer number of Subs available to buy on the pre-owned market has kept their buy in price surprisingly attainable.

 The most popular model of all time, from the world’s most successful watchmaker, there isn’t a Rolex collection complete without at least one Submariner.